Form for Unauthorized Information (UI) cases - Laws 73C and 16.

 ( ) Yes ( ) No

-5. If the answers to each of questions 1, 2, and 4 is "Yes" then proceed to Laws 12C1b and 12C1e.
-Be sure to consider the adjustments for the offenders and non-offenders separately.
+5. If the answers to each of questions 1, 2, and 4 are all "Yes" then proceed to Law 12C1.

 If the answer to any of these questions is "No" then the score cannot be adjusted under Law 16.